Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Applications: Full-Metal Polarizer

 \Fig{Polarizador}(a) sketches the fully-metallic 3D reflective polarizer.
 As it can be appreciated, the 3D polarizer is composed of all the regions depicted above: RWG, SWG and HWG.
 Note that, with this configuration it is possible to achieve slots of different lengths in the vertical and horizontal walls, thus the resonances can be tuned by modifying parameters $d_2$ and $d_3$.

 Reflective fully-metallic 3D structures allow simple but efficient polarizer designs due to the low ohmic losses involved.
 As the polarizers are short-circuited at the end of the structures, only the phase shift between the orthogonal components of the incident electric field needs to be set for the design of polarizers of different nature.
 In order to polarize an incoming wave whose electric field vibrates along $\hat{\mathbf{u}}$-direction [shown in \Fig{Polarizador}(a)], it is sufficient to set the phases separately from the reflection coefficient $R$ of its main components $E_{\text{x}}$ and $E_{\text{y}}$.
 Therefore, if the reflection coefficient of $E_{\text{x}}$ and $E_{\text{y}}$ in their co-polar direction ($E_{\text{xx}}$ and $E_{\text{yy}}$) present a phase shift of 180 deg, a rotator is achieved.
-From a design perspective, it is common to assume a maximum error of $180 \,\textrm{deg} \pm 37\, \textrm{deg} $.
+From a design perspective, it is common to assume a maximum error of $180 \,\textrm{deg} \pm 37\, \textrm{deg}$ \cite{Balanis2015, Zhang2021}.
 This error band fixes the operation bandwidth of the polarization rotator.

 The operation of the polarizator rotator is as follows.
 In both $E_{\text{xx}}$ and $E_{\text{yy}}$ components, the incident wave impinges in the RWG section whose dimensions prevent the propagation of the fundamental mode below 30 GHz.
 Subsequently, the propagative $\text{TE}_{10}^{(\mathrm{RWG})}$ mode is guided from $30$ GHz to $50$ GHz by the SWG and the short-circuited HWG as a TEM-like and TEM mode respectively.
 Thus, single-mode operation is guaranteed from 30 GHz to 50 GHz.
 Above 50 GHz, the amplitude decays as the second propagative mode is excited.
 A center frequency of 37.4 GHz is assumed as a starting design point.
 At this frequency, the shorter vertical slot insertion (SWG-HWG-short section) creates a $\lambda/4$ resonance, while the larger horizontal slot insertion (HWG-short section) creates a $\lambda/2$ resonance.
 Both $\lambda/4$ and $\lambda/2$ resonances produce a relative phase shift of 180 deg between the horizontal and vertical components, which leads to a rotation of the polarization plane for the reflected wave.
+The study realized in section III has made it possible to simulate the SWG region as a HWG with parameters that approximate their electromagnetic responses.